 EasyReader is a free app which makes reading more accessible for readers who are visually impaired, have a neurodiverse condition such as dyslexia or any other print impairment.
 Sign in to your favourite talking book libraries to find, download and read accessible books for leisure and learning.
 With EasyReader, you can customise your reading experience: adjust and magnify text, change colour schemes, synchronise text with speech or use the speech settings alone to listen to books.

 The National Network of Parent Carer Forums (NNPCF) is made up of Parent Carer Forums, of which there is one in almost every local authority area in England, that engage with and are funded by the Department of Education.
 If one parent in each County was involved in a Forum representing dyslexia issues it could have a huge impact.

 The BDA campaigns and lobbies for long lasting and sustainable change for the benefit of dyslexic people.
 It provides impartial, objective advice and support, sets the standards for and accredits dyslexia knowledge and professional expertise, promotes research and disseminates best practice.

 The BDA Helpline (0333 405 4567) is completely free and confidential for all dyslexia related calls and emails.
 The BDA Helpline provides dyslexia information and advice surrounding dyslexic issues

 Dyslexia North East is a group of dedicated volunteers from all walks of life who care passionately about improving the educational opportunities and support for those affected by DYSLEXIA and related conditions

-dysTalk is for parents of children who are looking for information on how to optimise their child's learning. dysTalk provides information and clips on specific learning difficulties that may be undermining a child's performance as well as learning strategies that can potentially be applied to all children of all abilities.
+dysTalk is for a YouTube channel for parents of children who are looking for information on how to optimise their child's learning. dysTalk provides information and clips on specific learning difficulties that may be undermining a child's performance as well as learning strategies that can potentially be applied to all children of all abilities.